-Wash prawns and de-vain, rinse the locust beans clean and set aside
+Wash prawns and de-vein, rinse the locust beans clean and set aside

 Wash the okra and cut of the pointed edge (optional) cut the okra into manageable size leaving out the stalk.
 Add into a blender or food processor and process until the desired coarse size is achieved. (use the image as a guide)

 Note: Using a blender will require adding water to aid blending and if care is not taken, the okra could be puréed.
-I suggest you pulse at interval to achieve a coarse texture.
-Food processor does not require water to achieve the desired texture.
+I suggest you pulse at an interval to achieve a coarse texture.
+The food processor does not require water to achieve the desired texture.

 Chopped okra may require the addition of potash or baking soda (Blending or grating aids viscosity in the okra)